Travis & Diana Callahan

 The lids in the above process are not tightened firmly because you will observe air leaving the bottles during the boiling water process.
-After the lids snap which indicates sealing is complete I turn the rings to just snug although technically you would not need the ring if the bottle is truly sealed.
+After the lids snap which indicates sealing is complete and the jelly has cooled I turn the rings to just snug although technically you would not need the ring if the bottle is truly sealed.
 Somehow I feel it is best to keep the rings on.
 The rings can be re-used but always use a new seal lid.

 1 cup Mayhaw juice

 ½ cup white Karo (to prevent jelling)

 (Try this on vanilla ice cream, waffles etc.)

 8 ounces Philadelphia Cream Cheese

 Mix pulp and sugar.
 Mix the cornstarch and cold water.
 Add to the heated pulp mixture.
 Add cream cheese and beat until smooth.
 Cook until it thickens and pour into crust.
 Chill until cold before serving .
 Add topping below.